Student Policies and Procedures

 A desire to eliminate exposure to second-hand smoke at building entrances/exits and to assure clean air on college property.

 An interest in eliminating tobacco products littering the campus.

 Acceptance of the responsibility for a commitment to fire safety and health and wellness.

-Use of tobacco and smoking is prohibited on the Nicolet Area Technical College campus on Lake Julia and Lakeland Outreach Center.
+Use of tobacco and smoking and vaping (e-cigarettes) is prohibited on the Nicolet College main campus and Outreach Centers.
 This includes the following: